Negotiating New or Amending a CSA

 • Where that value sits across counterparties

-• How it should be monetised
+• How it can be realised and monetised

 Negotiation Strategy and Execution

+This is where value is won or lost.
 Dealers operate with structural advantages:

 • Internal XVA models and assumptions